Political Science Courses

 POLS 252 Politics and Religion

 This course will focus on both the history of the relationship between politics and religion in America and current political issues that are difficult to separate from a very religious and a religiously diverse nation.
 We will devote significant attention to how religious beliefs influence the way citizens think and act politically and about how government decisions influence religious practices.
+(Students may use this course to fulfill either the second Religion requirement or the Human Behavior requirement, but not both).
 (Rel, HB, Hist)

 POLS 258 Environmental Politics and Policy